New scan could spot hidden artery disease faster

 Summary

-This study tests a new type of PET/CT scan using a tracer called AzaFol to see if it can better diagnose giant cell arteritis (GCA), a condition that causes inflamed blood vessels.
-About 70 people aged 50 or older with suspected GCA will receive one AzaFol-PET/CT scan.
-The results will be compared with standard FDG-PET/CT and the final clinical diagnosis to check accuracy and safety.
+This study tests a new type of PET/CT scan (AzaFol) to see if it can better diagnose giant cell arteritis, a condition that causes inflamed blood vessels.
+About 70 people with suspected GCA will get the new scan and a standard scan to compare accuracy.
+The goal is to improve diagnosis and reduce the need for invasive biopsies.

 Disclaimer